Kingston, Ontario: Transportation

 Highway 401 is the principal access route into Kingston and runs across the northern section of the urbanized portion of the city.
 The first sections of the highway in the Kingston area were opened in 1958, although it was not fully completed for another ten years.
 In addition to the 401, the Waaban Crossing and the La Salle Causeway are bridge crossings of the Cataraqui River.
 Highway 15 is an alternative route between Kingston and the Ottawa region.
 From the south, Interstate 81 connects with Highway 401 at the Thousand Islands Border Crossing east of Kingston.

 Ferry service

-Regular ferry service, using the MV Wolfe Islander III operated by the Ontario Ministry of Transportation. sails between downtown Kingston and Wolfe Island.
+Regular ferry service, using the Wolfe Islander IV operated by the Ontario Ministry of Transportation. sails between downtown Kingston and Wolfe Island.
 Seasonal ferry service from Cape Vincent, New York, via Wolfe Island, into downtown Kingston is an alternate route to and from the United States.
 There are also tourist ferries departing downtown Kingston regularly, although with greater frequency in the summer months.